 The question is why not?
 Why no faces of people, individual persons, with their myriad of expressions and emotions..when many of the Paleolithic artists certainly had the requisite skill to produce such portraiture: Skills they so eloquently displayed in the animals important to them?

-My answer is, maybe they didn’t think like us.
+My answer is;maybe they didn’t think like us.
 Maybe they didn’t have the exact same psychology and cultural developments we take for granted as modern humans with over 10,000 years of civilization and cultural advance, habits, and perspectives behind us.
 Our interpretations of Cave Art over the years has tended to assume they had our cultural practices without question: religion, spirituality, at least shamanism, and our maybe our morals and social interactions of love and family and…you name it.
 And many of those cultural assumptions just could be wrong.
 We assume what’s called “behavioral modernity” in Paleolithic humans across all domains of behavior and thought-from just a few scraps of what looks to us as evidence signifying they were “just like us.”